licheez/pvWayNuGetsSolution/LoggerServiceSolution/PvWay.LoggerService.PgSql.nc8/readme.md

 * You can provide your own column name for this column
 * The Message column persists the UTC date.
 * This column should be non nullable.
-* This column should be of type *timestamp with time zone*
+* This column should be of type *timestamp without time zone*